 Banja Luka now has its own sticker pack.
 The idea is part of promoting Banja Luka, using digital communication platforms and also complements the city's own recently launched Viber channel.

+Slow Tour in Bosnia.
 If you are someone that wants off the regular tourist trail, and seeks something unusual and “slow” a trip to the Švrakava Waterfalls could be for you.

-In this episode, I catch up with Jose Angelo Gallegos a YouTuber and Filmmaker from California.
+I catch up with Jose Angelo Gallegos a YouTuber and Filmmaker from California.

 Tamara and I had thought we knew how to introduce people to the many wonders that Bosnia and Herzegovina has to offer.